Making your own greens powder has quite a few perks;

 - Alfalfa grass

 - Celery leaves

 - Young pumpkin leaves*

 - Radish greens

-Cooking or steaming greens reduces the amount of oxalic acid, which may be a good option for those with certain health conditions such as kidney stones.
+Cooking or steaming greens reduces the amount of oxalic acid, which may be a helpful for those with certain health conditions, like kidney stones.

 Before we get started in learning how to make this super greens powder – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!